engtech-projects/ProjectSigma_Accounting-API/README.md

-# HRMS, Inventory, Project Monitoring System
+# SIGMA ACCOUNTING API

-This is a Laravel project that combines HRMS, Inventory and Project Monitoring System.
+This is a Laravel project that combines ACCOUNTING

-## Features

-- **HRMS**: manage employees, departments, leaves, attendance, salary, etc.
-- **Inventory**: manage items, stock, orders, suppliers, etc.
-- **Project Monitoring**: manage projects, tasks, team members, progress, etc.

 ## Installation

 1. Clone the repository